 - Reusable Landfill – like grocery bags, and Quest Coffee Bean Bags – we offer discounts for BYO bags for bean purchases.
 Reuse as much as possible before throwing out.

 - Single Use Landfill – avoid where possible.
-Many plastic packing on products are single use landfill.
+Many plastic packaging on products are single use landfill.
 Even those advertised as recyclable cannot be recycled because they don’t meet the requirements of most recycling facilities.
+Be careful!

 What are some providers of environmentally friendly packaging?